-There remains uncertainty on the likely impact of electronic bills of costs currently voluntary, but expected to become mandatory in October 2017.
-Further, the scope of fixed costs could be significantly widened during 2017.
-The CLSB is of the view the proposed PCF 2017 is fair and reasonable in all the circumstances.
-It will provide the CLSB with adequate funding to provide for regulatory arrangements that are proportionate, accountable, consistent, transparent and targeted during 2017.
+There remains uncertainty on when electronic bills of costs will be mandatory and their impact.
+There also remains uncertainty as to whether there will be any increase in the level of fixed costs.
+The CLSB is of the view the proposed PCF 2018 is fair and reasonable in all the circumstances.
+It will provide the CLSB with adequate funding to provide for regulatory arrangements that are proportionate, accountable, consistent, transparent and targeted during 2018.

-The CLSB operates on a low cost basis as it draws in specialist resource from a team of support personnel on a needs be rather then permanent employee basis, and will continue with this business strategy during 2017.
-The CLSB has now been operative as an approved regulator since 31 October 2011 and has proven itself, during that time, to have exercised sound financial management for the benefit of the profession.
+The CLSB operates on a low cost basis as it draws in specialist resource from a team of support personnel in areas of admin, law, accountancy, IT, HR and education on a needs be rather then permanent employee basis, and will continue with this business strategy during 2018.
+The CLSB has now been operative as an approved regulator since 31 October 2011 and has proven itself, during that time, to have exercised sound financial management.